Dolphins sign Ryan Fitzpatrick

 Winston was benched in Week Eight and Fitzpatrick made three more starts before returning to the bench for the rest of the year.
 He was 164-of-246 for 2,366 yards, 17 touchdowns and 12 interceptions overall.

 It was the 11th straight year Fitzpatrick started at least three games and he’s done it with six different teams.
-With David Fales and Luke Falk the other quarterbacks on the Miami roster, he looks like he’ll have a good chance to add to both marks, although the draft and the rest of free agency could change that outlook.
+With Jake Rudock and Luke Falk the other quarterbacks on the Miami roster, he looks like he’ll have a good chance to add to both marks, although the draft and the rest of free agency could change that outlook.